Esther 6:1, On that night the king could not sleep.

 The second coincidence, Esther was chosen!

-When King Ahasuerus longed for Queen Vashti to return, Esther 2:1, then a kind of contest was created in this Kingdom to find a replacement for the Queen who had been banished.
+After King Ahasuerus desired the return of Queen Vashti in Esther 2:1, a competition was initiated within the Kingdom to select a new queen to replace the exiled one.
 Chapter 2 tells us, a young woman had a beautiful figure and was lovely to look at, verse 7, and when her father and her mother died, Mordecai took her as his own daughter.
 Verse 8 says that Esther also was taken into the king’s palace.

 Proverbs 21:1, The king’s heart is a stream of water in the hand of the LORD; He turns it wherever He will.

-The third coincidence, Mordecai happened to uncover the plot to kill the King!
+The third coincidence, Mordecai happened to stumble upon a plot to assassinate the King!

 Verse 21, In those days, as Mordecai was sitting at the king’s gate, Bigthan and Teresh, two of the king’s eunuchs, who guarded the threshold, became angry and sought to lay hands on King Ahasuerus.
 And this came to the knowledge of Mordecai, and he told it to Queen Esther, and Esther told the king in the name of Mordecai, verse 22.

-But this habit actually made Modekhai come to unfold an evil plan of 2 King’s eunuchs, Bigtan and Teresh.
-The King’s eunuchs were servants of the King who were devoted in taking care of the King’s wives and concubines.
-Usually, they would have been castrated beforehand to prevent them from sleeping with the King’s women, that is why they were called eunuchs.
-So for some unknown reason, these two eunuchs were upset and bitter by the King and they plotted to kill King Ahasuerus, verse 21.
-Because Mordecai happened to always sit at the gate, he came to know about this and told Esther and Esther presented it to the king on behalf of Mordecai.
+However, this habit of Mordecai proved to be instrumental in unraveling an evil plan concocted by two of the King’s eunuchs, Bigtan and Teresh.
+As servants of the King, eunuchs were entrusted with the care of the King’s wives and concubines and were usually castrated to prevent them from engaging in any sexual activity with them.
+For some unknown reason, Bigtan and Teresh became bitter and disgruntled toward the King, and hatched a plot to assassinate him, as described in verse 21.
+Because Mordecai always sat at the gate, he overheard their scheme and promptly informed Esther, who in turn reported it to the King on Mordecai’s behalf.
 When the affair was investigated and found to be so, the men were both hanged on the gallows.
 And it was recorded in the book of the chronicles in the presence of the king.
 Verses 22 & 23.

 In Deuteronomy 25:17-19, “Remember what Amalek did to you on the way as you came out of Egypt, how he attacked you on the way when you were faint and weary, and cut off your tail, those who were lagging behind you, and he did not fear God.
 Therefore when the LORD your God has given you rest from all your enemies around you, in the land that the LORD your God is giving you for an inheritance to possess, you shall blot out the memory of Amalek from under heaven; you shall not forget!”

 But King Saul did not do the Lord’s command as it should, 1 Samuel 15:7-9, And Saul defeated the Amalekites from Havilah as far as Shur, which is east of Egypt.
 And he took Agag the king of the Amalekites alive and devoted to destruction all the people with the edge of the sword.
-But Saul and the people spared Agag...
-And according to Israel’s own tradition, it was not only King Agag which Saul did not kill, but the family of this king and the household of his palace.
-Some even managed to escape, and Haman was one of descendants of this king!
-Haman son of Hamedata, the Agagite.
+But Saul and the people spared Agag… And according to Jewish tradition, Saul’s disobedience went beyond sparing King Agag’s life and some of the best livestock.
+He also spared members of King Agag’s family and household, who were supposed to be completely destroyed along with everything else.
+Some of them managed to escape, and Haman was believed to be one of the descendants of King Agag who survived.
+This further explains the hostility between the Jews and Haman, as well as the significance of the Amalekites and their history in Jewish culture and tradition.

 1 Samuel 15:22, “Has the LORD as great delight in burnt offerings and sacrifices, as in obeying the voice of the LORD?
 Behold, to obey is better than sacrifice,and to listen than the fat of rams.